 And, after wandering around the beach a bit, I finally decided to find transportation.
 It turned out that this task was not as simple as I had initially thought.

 Thus, the search for transportation continued.
-The town I had reached, in essence, consisted of a single road stretching for many kilometers along the beach with houses on both sides.
+The town I had reached, in essence, consisted of a single road stretching for many kilometres along the beach with houses on both sides.
 The road was not too busy with cars, but there were no sidewalks or anything similar, so I had to walk practically on the roadway.
 Moreover, from time to time it was squeezed between two fences.
 In general, although there were few cars, walking was not very comfortable.

 I didn't find any hints of bus stops, and I hadn't seen any taxis yet.